 This South Africa Walking Safari begins with a tour briefing at 06:30 am in Johannesburg and then we head east into the Mpumalanga Province.

 In the afternoon we visit the gold mining town of Pilgrims Rest and stop at the God's Window viewpoint overlooking the Lowveld.
 From here we will take a leisurely stroll to Mac Mac Pools, before making our way to our accommodation near the escarpment.
-We stay in en-suite chalets for the night, at a lodge with a pool, bar, restaurant and telephone.
+We stay in en-suite chalets, at a lodge with a pool, bar, restaurant and telephone.

 In the evenings we relax around the campfire before retiring to our twin-share Meru tents with en-suite bathrooms.
 We are immersed in nature at the tented camp which is located in the Big Five Balule Private Game Reserve, forming part of Greater Kruger.